 - Seizures

-- Gaps in your memory
+- Gaps in their memory

 Ketamine Addiction